 Frequently Asked Questions

 You can just skip adding onion and garlic to make this sabzi.
-The process and other ingredients will remain the same.
+The process and other ingredients will be the same.

-Traditionally, it is prepared with regular Potatoes, but you can make a healthy version of this sabzi with sweet potatoes too.
+Traditionally, this dish is prepared with regular potatoes, but you can make a healthy version of this sabzi with sweet potatoes too.

-Boil, peel and cube the sweet potatoes and follow the same process.
-The taste of the sabzi will be slightly on a sweeter side due to sweet potatoes.
+Boil, peel, and cube the sweet potatoes and follow the same process.
+The taste of the sabzi will be slightly on the sweeter side because of sweet potatoes.

-Traditionally, it is served with hot Puffed Puri and Amarkhand or Aamras in Summers.
+Traditionally, it is served with hot Puffed Puri and Amarkhand, or Aamras in summer.

-You can store this for about 3 to 4 days, stored in an airtight container.
-Reheat it in a pan or microwave until nice and warm before serving.
+You can store this for about 3 to 4 days in an airtight container.
+Reheat it in a pan or microwave until it is nice and warm before serving.

 You might also like

 - 2 tablespoons peanut oil (or any other oil)